 In this post I’ll share some advice and learnings from my experience angel investing for about 10 years to help others get started or improve their own process.
 In general, I’d advise investing in companies where you have some asymmetric advantage – either because you know the founder(s) well or because you know the space well.

 I’ve been investing in startups for about 10 years through Musha Ventures, after learning the ropes at Index Ventures.
 I’ve made ~70 investments (around 40 in Africa), and realized around twice my total invested capital (Distribution to Paid in Capital – DPI).
 Most of the companies in my portfolio (~55) continue to operate without a realized liquidity event.

 I love meeting and learning from founders, and being exposed to different business models.
 When I support a company, I am able to learn from observing its journey and build relationships with the founders beyond my small investment.
 I think that early stage investing has made me a better product person and operator, and I hope to continue to keep investing in entrepreneurs throughout my life.

 Ben Holmes, Index Ventures

 I worked with Ben Holmes at Index Ventures, who led their investments in King, iZettle, and Just Eat.
-He showed me a simple framework, which is still the foundation of my investment evaluation process, detailed below.
+He helped me with a simple framework, which is still the foundation of my investment evaluation process.
 At least one dimension of Team, Technology or Traction should be an A+, and a big enough Market (now or in the future) should be a precursor to making the investment.